Process optimization with lean, kaizen and CIP and artificial intelligence (AI) and prompting for managers and project managers

 Toyota Production System

-Development of quality management systems, ISO 9001
+Development of modern quality and management systems (e.g. TQM)

 Philosophy of CIP/Kaizen (approx. 1 day)